L. David Roper

 Many climatologists have replaced the term "Global Warming" by the term "Climate Change" to indicate that trapping of solar energy near the Earth surface causes more than an average temperature increase of the atmosphere.
 In fact, it is possible that atmospheric average temperature decreases for some limited period of time even as the trapped energy increases.

 Although the effects mentioned above increase on the average across the Earth, specific regions may experience decreases in one or more of them.
-That is, decreasing temperature may occur in some region while temperature is increasing in another region.
+For example, decreasing atmospheric temperature may occur in some region while it is increasing in another region.

 Weather is not climate, which is long-term average of weather.
 Do not confuse weather with climate.